Kinshasa Highway: Spread of HIV-1

 It was said that the route of the Kinshasa Highway had to be carved out from thick jungle, and that after it was paved, AIDS spread quicker, as carriers of the disease travelled along its length on board cars and trucks, from populated areas to more isolated rural areas.
 Prostitutes at truck stops helped spread the disease even faster, and it was also referred to as the 'AIDS Highway'.
 This description may apply to a few highways which have been paved in the eastern Congo, such as the Kisangani-Bukavu road.
 It applies to an extent to the road across Uganda and into Kenya but this road was constructed and paved several decades before the emergence of AIDS.

-It has been established from analysing archived samples of HIV, that HIV-1 originated in the Kinshasa of the 1920´s and spread through the railroad into Brazzaville and the mining province, Katanga long before AIDS was recognized in the early 80s.
+It has been established from analysing archived samples of HIV, that HIV-1 originated in the Kinshasa of the 1920s and spread through the railroad into Brazzaville and the mining province, Katanga long before AIDS was recognized in the early 80s.